 A: No. The bad breath may be caused by food getting into the socket area.
 Be sure to keep the surgery site clean and this should resolve.

-For FAQs for Dental Implants click here, to be taken to our Dental Implant Information Page.
+For more information about Dental Implants click here, to be taken to our Dental Implant Information Page.

-For FAQs for Wisdom Teeth click here, to be taken to our Wisdom Teeth Information Page.
+For more information about Wisdom Teeth click here, to be taken to our Wisdom Teeth Information Page.

 OMSNIC Informative Video